Interpretable Deep Learning Methods for Multiview Learning: Background

 In summary, we have three main contributions.
 First, we propose a deep learning method for learning nonlinear relationships in multiview data that is capable of identifying relevant features that contribute the most to the association among different views.
-Unlike MOMA, our method can be applied to more than two views.
+Our approach can accommodate more than two views, in contrast to MOMA, which requires significant code modifications by users, for the same purpose.
 Second, we extend this method to incorporate prior biological information to yield more interpretable findings, distinguishing it from existing interpretable deep learning methods for multiview learning, such as MOMA and Deep IDA.
 To the best of our knowledge, this is one of the first nonlinear-based methods for multiview learning to do so.
 Third, we provide an efficient implementation of the proposed methods in Pytorch and interface them in R to increase the reach of our algorithm.

 The remainder of the paper is organized as follows.
-In Section 2, we introduce the proposed method.
-In Section 3, we conduct simulation studies to assess the performance of our methods compared to several existing linear and nonlinear methods.
-In Section 4, we apply our method to the motivating data.
-We consider an additional application using MNIST handwriting data (Supporting Information) to demonstrate that handwriting digits can be reconstructed with few pixels while maintaining competitive classification accuracy.
+In \cref{s:method}, we introduce the proposed method.
+In \cref{s: sim}, we conduct simulation studies to assess the performance of our methods compared to several existing linear and nonlinear methods.
+In \cref{s: real}, we apply our method to the Holm breast cancer study for classification and clustering; we further consider two additional applications: brain lower grade glioma (LGG) data, to demonstrate the use of our method for three views; and MNIST handwriting data, to demonstrate that handwritten digits can be reconstructed with few pixels while maintaining competitive classification accuracy.